Russia’s EconMin seen as overly optimistic with another GDP upgrade

 “Even if GDP growth in 1H22 exceeds conservative expectations, we would not see this as a directly positive event, as we are still concerned about the structure of economic growth and next year’s risks,” BCS Global Markets commented on August 17.

 As followed by bne IntelliNews, GDP forecasts for Russia hit by Western sanctions following the military invasion of Ukraine have recently improved across the board.
-This week the International Monetary Fund (IMF) said Russia’s economy is doing better than expected, upgrading its forecast for the contraction anticipated this year to -6% from -8%.
+The International Monetary Fund (IMF) said Russia’s economy is doing better than expected, upgrading its forecast for the contraction anticipated this year to -6% from -8%.

 However, despite the optimistic outlook revisions, as compared to May’s -4.3%, in June the GDP decline slightly accelerated.
 For 2Q22 overall GDP contracted by 4%.